mvit777/BikeShop/README.md

 - templating and site wire-framing is truly quick
 - services registration and DI are very similar to an aspnetcoreMVC project but a bit more messy

-got service registration working but ran into....
+In the meanwhile I got service registration working but ran into....

 ## my first big gotcha ##
 After a a day of unsuccesful trying to connect to a MongoDb server I fully understood the implications of this sentence on Microsoft docs